Nat Bartsch

 Nat Bartsch is a pianist and composer based in Melbourne, Australia who creates lyrical, meditative work that explores the space between classical and jazz genres.

+Bartsch has been diagnosed with autism and ADHD, and is an advocate of neurodiversity in music.

 Career

 Early years

 She began classical piano lessons from the age of 4, and following high school she completed a Diploma of Music Performance at Box Hill Institute, where she began to discover the world of jazz and contemporary playing.
 Bartsch grew up listening to Radiohead, Sigur Ros and Elbow. later discovering artists like Tord Gustavsen, Nik Bärtsch, Marcin Wasilewski Trio and Arvo Pärt.
 In 2006 Bartsch completed a Bachelor of Music Performance (improvisation) at the Victorian College of the Arts.
 Upon graduation she was awarded the inaugural Lionel Gell Foundation Travelling Scholarship.

 2010-2013: Nat Bartsch Trio

 Bartsch's career began as bandleader/composer for the jazz ensemble Nat Bartsch Trio, influenced by Scandinavian and Australian jazz, and studies with Tord Gustavsen and Nik Bärtsch.
 They released their Springs, for all the Winters album on Rufus/ABC Jazz in 2010, and To Sail, To Sing independently in 2013.
 Her trio toured Japan twice, and performed in Europe supporting Abdullah Ibrahim's Ekaya in 2013.